A model-based restricted shapley value to measure the players' contribution to shot actions in football: The Player's Restricted Shapley Value (PRSV) statistic

 The difference $[\upsilon(S \cup {i}) - \upsilon(S)]$ quantifies the marginal contribution of player $i$ to coalition $S$ to be divided among all players.
 Intuitively, the Shapley value corresponds to the expected marginal contribution of a player when the order of entry of the players is chosen uniformly at random.

 According to the classical Shapley value, the properties of global efficiency, players' symmetry, and additivity are satisfied.
 Its axiomatic characterization (see Maschler et al. \cite{maschler2020game}, chapter 17) is guaranteed when i) coalitions of any cardinality are considered admissible within the game and so they may have a non-zero worth, ii) all possible coalitions can be observed.
 In this setting, the metric can be easily applied to a play.
 However, in applied contexts, particularly in team sports, these conditions are often not met.
 Consider the case of football, where exactly 11 players are on the court together.
 This implies that only coalitions composed of exactly 11 players yield a non-zero worth.
 All other coalitions - those with fewer than 11 players, as well as those exceeding 11 players, whether up to the total number of players involved in a single match (typically 14–16, accounting for up to five substitutions) or across an entire season (at least 20) - are assigned zero worth.
 Furthermore, not all feasible coalitions of 11 players are necessarily observed throughout a specific time frame (e.g., a game, a season).
 Coaches may favor certain specific coalitions based on preferring complementary players, role constraints, tactics, and styles of play.
 Some coalitions tend to appear more frequently, while others may never be observed at all.
 As a result, different players will participate in heterogeneous numbers of actions.
 Moreover, only those players directly involved in the passing network of a given shot action make an actual contribution.
-A single action leading to a shot might involve from 1 to 11 players (from 3 to 7, generally).
+A single action leading to a shot might involve from 1 to 11 players (generally between 3 and 7).
 It follows that, when referring to the Shapley value in Equation \ref{eq:shapley}, the cardinality $n$ is generally equal to 20 or larger (when considering a team during a whole season), while the worth of all the coalitions of cardinality larger than 11 is necessarily zero.
-All in all, in football, the distribution of \textit{observed} coalitions by their cardinalities does not match that of all the possible coalitions that theoretically can be formed.
-In other words, coalitions are not generated randomly, and only a restricted subset of configurations is tactically admissible or empirically observable.
-To support this claim, Table~\ref{eq:distr} reports the distribution of observed coalitions in comparison to that of all possible coalitions, for the case of AC Milan of the Italian Serie A season 2022/23 (see section 4), considering the total of 18 selected players.
-The two distributions differ substantially.
-While, from a theoretical perspective, the number of possible coalitions increases with coalition size, the observed coalitions are more frequent for smaller cardinalities.
-These figures demonstrate that the observed coalitions are not a random sample (with respect to coalition cardinality) of the total set of possible coalitions.
-This can be attributed, as previously mentioned, to the fact that coaches, due to technical choices and players' roles, do not field all possible coalitions.
+In football, the empirical distribution of \textit{observed} coalitions across cardinalities differs from the theoretical distribution of all feasible coalitions